 SOUND ON SOUND is recognised internationally as the 'bible' of the hi-tech music recording industry.

 Every month our UK and USA editions deliver consistently more pages than any competing title, packed full of in-depth product tests of Recording Systems, Music Software: DAWs, Virtual Instruments, Plug-ins, Synthesizers, Keyboards & Rack Modules, Music Computers, Samplers, Soundcards, Mixing Consoles, Effects & Signal Processors and not forgetting studio essentials like Microphones and Monitors, plus the best Musician/Mix Engineer/Record Producer interviews you'll read anywhere.
-Our regular Tutorials and practical 'how to' Workshops offer no-nonsense advice for beginners and professionals alike, helping readers gain the most from their studio equipment.
+Our regular Tutorials and practical 'how to' Workshops offer no-nonsense advice for pros, semi-pros and beginners alike, helping readers gain the most from their studio tools.

 "If electronic musicians had married Wooden Boat with FHM, the result would have been this glossy UK mag.
 With in-depth reviews of the latest music-making equipment and photos that inspire insane depths of gear lust, the pages of SOS are familiar to electronic musicians, music producers and deejays around the world, whether they perform dance music or experimental esoterica."